elcritch/atlas/doc/atlas.md

 ### Workspaces

 Every project is isolated, nothing is shared between workspaces.
-A project is a directory that has a file `atlas.project` inside it.
+A project is a directory that has a file `atlas.config` inside it.
 Use `atlas init` to create a project out of the current working directory.

 Projects plus their dependencies are stored in a project: